evili/docker/django-docker/README.md

 # docker-django

-## A docker image to execute Django apps
+## A Docker image to execute Django apps

 This is a python:alpine image that will run a Django project using gunicorn and listening on TCP port 5000.
 It will try to do its best to